AmitRoy7781/amitroy7781.github.io/_pages/about.md

 <p align="justify">
 I am a graduate student in the <a href="https://www.cs.purdue.edu/">Purdue Computer Science</a> and a <strong>prospective Ph.D. student for fall 2024</strong>.
 My research focus is primarily deep learning and I have experience in developing deep learning architectures that approach real-life problems specifically involving Graph Neural Networks (GNN).
 Recently, I am interested in how LLM can be incorporated with Graph ML for NLP applications.
 I am fortunate to get an opportunity to work on a project with  Prof. <a href="https://sites.google.com/view/panli-purdue/home"> Pan Li</a> on the Graph Anomaly Detection problem, funded by Sony, Belgium. </p>

+Apart from my research and academic stuff, I enjoy following and analyzing cricket and playing badminton and card games.

 <!--  <strong> I am actively looking for deep learning research internship roles for the Summer of 2024 (May 2024-August 2024).</strong> -->